ninn-kou/Lux/Programming Notes/Tutoring Draft - C Programming.md

 ## 1. "Hello World!"

 This part is an introduction to get in touch with my notes.
-I tried to help a first-year beginner student from UNSW to understand some foundational properties in C programming.
+I tried to help a first-year beginner student from University of New South Wales to understand some foundational properties in C programming.
 So there is nothing deeply and many questions remaining to solve in the following study voyage.

 TODO: Make sure here are some links to the following parts to explain knowledge we skip in Part 1, including
     - Preprocessor Directives